Quantifying the ROI of AI: Why You're Measuring the Wrong Things

 What to Measure Instead

-If traditional ROI metrics fail for exploratory AI work, what do you measure?
+If traditional ROI metrics fail for transformation work, what do you measure?

 The answer comes from innovation accounting, a set of practices developed in the startup world for exactly this problem.
 When revenue, customers, and market share are effectively zero, you need different indicators of progress.
-The goal isn't to measure output (Transformation A).
-It's to measure learning velocity (Transformation B).
+The goal isn't to measure output (the work of optimization).
+It's to measure learning velocity (the work of transformation).

 Here's what that looks like in practice: